Preparing for Ministry Through Contextual Education

 PLUM Groups

 Preparing for Local Ministries (PLUM) is a two-semester sequence of courses (CTX 301-302) that functions as the introduction to our Contextual Education curriculum.
 PLUM provides MDiv students the unique opportunity to learn together in the same group and with the same experienced practitioner of ministry for two consecutive semesters.
-For help meeting these requirements and finding a Ministry Setting, please contact the Contextual Education Office.
+For help meeting these requirements and finding a Ministry Setting, please contact the Director of Contextual Education.

 PLUM groups: